AdobeDocs/commerce-cloud-service.en/help/cloud-guide/cdn/fastly-configuration.md

 **To upgrade the Fastly module**:

-1. In your local Integration environment, use the following module information to [upgrade the Fastly module](../store/extensions.md#upgrade-an-extension).
+1. In your local integration environment, use the following module information to [upgrade the Fastly module](../store/extensions.md#upgrade-an-extension).

    ```text
    module name: fastly/magento2